rodneyshupe/Cookbook/Recipes/Sides/ButteredSpaetzle.rst

    forth along the grater until about 1/6 of the dough is pressed through the grater into the boiling water.
-4. With a slotted spoon transfer spaetzle that have floated to the water’s surface to the warm bowl.
+4. With a slotted spoon transfer spaetzle that have floated to the water's surface to the warm bowl.
 Repeat cooking in batches with remaining batter, adding butter to each batch of cooked spaeztle.
    Toss and serve.